gvolpe/postgresql-resilient/README.md

 [Only {fromOnly = "PostgreSQL 13.0 on x86_64-pc-linux-musl, compiled by gcc (Alpine 9.3.0) 9.3.0, 64-bit"}]

 Checking PostgreSQL connection status
-Disposing of disconnected PostgreSQL connection Acquiring PostgreSQL connection
+Closing no longer valid PostgreSQL connection Connecting to PostgreSQL
 libpq: failed (could not connect to server: Connection refused
 	Is the server running on host "localhost" (::1) and accepting TCP/IP connections on port 5432?